google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 {% include "web/_shared/contributors/beaufortfrancois.html" %}

-With the brand new [Media Session API], you can now **customize media notifications** by providing metadata information of the media your web app is playing in Chrome 57 (beta in February 2017, stable in March 2017).
+With the brand new [Media Session API], you can now **customize media notifications** by providing metadata information for the media your web app is playing.
 It also allows you to **handle media related events** such as seeking or track changing which may come from notifications or media keys.
 Excited?
 Try out the official [Media Session sample]!

+The Media Session API is supported in Chrome 57 (beta in February 2017, stable in March 2017).

 <figure>
   <img src="/web/updates/images/2017/02/tldr.png"